ibell/coolprop/Web/EOS.rst

     #Crudely time 10000 calls to get single-phase cp with lookup table
     In [2]: t2=timeit.Timer("T=Props('C','T',298.15,'P',101.325,'R410A')",setup=setupstring).timeit(10000)

-    #Note: CO2 has a very involved EOS, so this is perhaps an extreme example
     In [2]: print 'No LUT:{0:g} s With LUT: {1:g} s Speedup: {2:g}x'.format(t1,t2,t1/t2)

 Code Documentation